-Q&A Mode is a new optional Education feature that can benefit teachers and students.
-It’s an advanced chat that gives students the chance to ask their teacher questions during the lesson.
-The teacher can choose whether to use this mode or not and hide questions from the group that may seem inappropriate or off-subject.
+Q&A Mode is a new optional Education feature that benefits teachers and students.
+The advanced chat lets students ask their teacher questions during a lesson.
+The teacher can choose whether or not to use the feature and can hide questions from the group that may seem inappropriate or off-subject.

-A new feature, which we believe will get a more significant rollout soon, is the polling tool.
-Customers in the education realm can use this tool to insert a quick, live quiz in the middle of a lesson.
-It can test student’s comprehension levels and provide immediate feedback for educators.
+The polling tool is a new feature that we anticipate will get a more significant rollout soon.
+Teachers can use it to insert a quick, live quiz in the middle of a lesson in order to test student’s comprehension levels and provide immediate feedback for educators.

 Is Zoom better than Google Meet?

-Zoom and Google Meet are pretty strong head-to-head contenders.
-They’re similar video conferencing tools, and the most distinguishable feature between the two is their cost.
-Right now, Google Meet is entirely free for up to 100 participants for meetings up to 60 minutes.
-Zoom offers a free virtual meeting for up to 100 people, but only for 40 minutes.
-For teams who consistently keep discussions short, this won’t be an issue.
-For most people, though, you’ll find that you need to purchase a monthly or yearly subscription to extend meeting times.
+Zoom and Google Meet are neck-and-neck in most competitions.
+The video conferencing tools are similar, with the most distinguishable feature being their cost.
+Currently, Google Meet is 100% free for up to 100 participants for meetings up to 60 minutes.
+Zoom offers free virtual meetings for up to 100 people, but for only 40 minutes.
+For teams who prefer to get in and get out, this won’t be an issue.
+But most teams will find themselves needing to purchase a monthly or yearly subscription to extend meeting times.
 On top of that, Zoom has previously faced some privacy issues, making some feel more comfortable trusting their video conferencing to Google.
 You can check out Google’s Meet security measures here.